CSB-KUL/yMap/README.md

             - proteins networks visualisation.

+The post-translational modifications in yMap comes from different sources like UniProt and sources with annotated PTMs like PTMcode 2.0and PTMfunc, for more details, see README file.

 In a user friendly way, it generates a "final-report" file to report all the non-synonymous mutations that overlaps or falls inside the above mentioned proteins functional regions.